 With the support and collaboration of our partners, ASTC is developing a range of opportunities for professionals at our member organizations to build their skills and expand their institutional capacity for community science.
 From year-long fellowship programs to individual workshops and seminars and including pilot and seed funding programs, ASTC’s Community Science Initiative provides a range of opportunities to explore and expand promising approaches to community science.
 In addition to our current Dialogue & Deliberation Fellows and Thriving Earth Exchange Community Science Fellows, we are working to create additional training modules, toolkits, and funding opportunities that welcome and include diverse community members in the practice of community science.

 Our aim is that this platform will support science and technology centers and museums, and allied institutions of science learning and engagement, in fulfilling their missions to advance lifelong science learning, connect science and society, engage diverse audiences, and partner to solve local and global challenges.
 Stay tuned for future updates, and explore our current resources:

 - Our resource library includes promising examples and experimental models of community science that can be funded, evaluated, and replicated.

 - Our toolkit for Dialogue & Deliberation outlines key skills and methods for engaging community members in discussions that surface or refine community priorities and support decision making around difficult complex societal challenges at the intersection of science, technology, and human well-being.

 - Join our online Community of Practice to connect with other science engagement professionals and share questions, challenges, expertise, and resources.

 Our Partners in This Work

-The launch of this initiative is made possible with the generous support of: the Gordon and Betty Moore Foundation; the Chan-Zuckerberg Initiative; and the Public Interest Technology University Network.
-We’re grateful for their support of—and vision for—Community Science at ASTC and across our member institutions with their community partners.
+This initiative is made possible with the generous support of the Gordon and Betty Moore Foundation, the Chan-Zuckerberg Initiative, and the Public Interest Technology University Network.
+We’re grateful for their support of—and vision for—community science at ASTC and across our member institutions with their community partners.